-- \ Wear the ace BANDAGE or compression garment that we have provided for a total of 6 weeks following surgery. - \ The garment is to be worn 24/7 for the first 4 weeks following surgery. - \ After 4 weeks, the garment is to be worn during the day, and off at night to sleep for an additional 2 weeks. - \ You can also purchase garments at any medical supply store, Amazon.com, or department store.
-If you have a compression garment and would like to order a 2nd one please consult Dr. LaBrasca prior to ordering.
+- \ Wear the compression garment that we have provided for the first week following surgery. - \ The garment is to be worn 24/7 for the first week following surgery.
+Week 2 you can continue to wear as much as you can. - \ You can also purchase garments at any medical supply store, Amazon.com, or department store.
+Please consult with Dr. LaBrasca prior to ordering a 2nd garment.